atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 2:
 I a question?
 Can you shppofe I should
 I
 I, go to shch a place as Newgate to see ' him?
-No — since he has brought him I ^ i self there, he must be content to stay i ‘‘ till he can get out."
+No --since he has brought him I ^ i self there, he must be content to stay i ‘‘ till he can get out."